Machine Vision Challenge: Cement Board Inspection

 According to Daniel Alcala, Vision Automation Engineer for CSI, Inc., “we try to provide our clients with the best possible solution, and the small form factor, high intensity, and high uniformity of the Ai lights made them the best fit for the job.”

-To receive customer application notes and other news through email, click here to subscribe to our newsletter.
+Interested in more customer application notes?
+Receive our newest apps notes and other news straight to your email – click here to subscribe to our newsletter.